scg-unibe-ch/ese2020-team9/docs/api_backend.md

 Adds a new Image to the Product with the given productId.
 Requires the Authorization Header on the Request with a valid token from the User the product belongs to.
 Accepts Images in the format .png, .jpg and .jpeg, type should be "image/*".
+Images are sent as formdata (input tag -> name="image").

 - **Details**